 - Broken plastic pieces

 If a toner cartridge has been damaged along one of the sides so that the plastic slots have broken off, then it may not correctly sit inside the printer.
 Similar to the previous reason for the supply memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.

 - Out of date firmware / software

 Your printer manufacturer will regularly update your printer with new software of firmware.
-If this software is out of date for any reason, you may get an error.
+If the software is out of date for any reason, you may get an error.
 Visit google and type ‘[your printer model] firmware’ in the search bar and download the latest one for your computer / printer.
 Once updated this can often fix many printer problems.
 You can find the latest firmware updates on the HP website here.

-There you have it, hopefully these tips have been helpful and your printer is working again.
+There you have it, hopefully, these tips have been helpful and your printer is working again.